mahu1/album-app/README.md

 # Album application

 An application used to search albums by different search criteria.
 User can insert, remove and update albums information.
-Frontend is built with React (material UI), TypeScript and CSS.
+Frontend is built with React (material UI), TypeScript, CSS and HTML.
 Backend with Java, Spring Boot and PostgreSQL.

 # Screenshots